Kristen Coniaris, Bakery Consultant

-I am a bakery consultant with 17 years of work experience in the food industry specializing in dessert kitchen management, product development, and cake artistry.
-I hold a Professional Chef degree from the CSCA and am the maker of giant gingerbread houses.
-I’ve authored seven books about dessert craft & the bakery business.
-Follow this link to learn more about how this blog works.
+I am a former pastry chef with 17 years of experience working in the food industry specializing in kitchen management, product development and custom cake art.
+I’ve constructed over one thousand wedding & sculpted cakes plus some giant award-winning gingerbread houses.
+My Professional Chef degree is from the CSCA.
+I’ve published seven books about dessert craft & the business of baking.
+New to my work?
+Start here.

 Etymology of Wicked Goodies